Claudia Andujar: The Yanomami Struggle

 All content is ranged to the bottom of the page, growing upwards in a nod to the tree-lined environment of the Amazon.

-Body text is set in ABC ROM, a characterful but serious typeface that sets a balanced tone to the content, with hierarchy given through the use of a Medium and Regular weight.
+Body text is set in ABC ROM, a serious but characterful typeface that sets a balanced tone to the content, with hierarchy given through the use of a Medium and Regular weight.

 The walls were painted a light grey to capture a darkened mood, with a large 35 meter long range of supergraphic imagery leading visitors around the space.